-Students who are interested in applying for the Regeneron Science Talent Search 2023 should review this Rules and Entry Instructions document carefully.
+Applying to Regeneron STS?
+Review this book carefully, and complete this checklist!
 The checklist below is provided to help you navigate the Rules Book so that you do not miss information pertinent to your project.

-- 2. □ Read the Entry Rules and Ethics Information on pages 9 and 10. - - a.
-If you worked with vertebrate animals or vertebrate animal cell lines or tissue cultures, review page 19. - b.
+- 1. □ Review the basic eligibility requirements on page 6. - 2. 🗌 Read the Entry Rules and Ethics Information on pages 9 and 10. - - a.
+If you worked with vertebrate animals or vertebrate animal cell lines or tissue cultures, review page 20. - b.
 If you worked with humans or human tissue samples, or sets of human data, review page 14.
-This includes all surveys. - c. $\Box$ If your engineering project or invention was tested on humans, review page 14. - d. $\Box$ If you worked with Potentially Hazardous Biological Agents, review page 21. - 5.
-Open your online application at sciencetalentsearch.smapply.org. - 6. 🗌 Request your recommendations right away!
-You can find info on page 25. - 7. 🗆 Work on your research report.
-You can find guidelines on page 23. - 9.
-Submit by the deadline on Wednesday, November 9, 2022 at 8:00 pm Eastern Time!
+This includes all surveys. - c. \Box If your engineering project or invention was tested on humans, review page 14. - d. 🗌 If you worked with Potentially Hazardous Biological Agents, review page 22. - 4. 🗌 Mark the application deadline on your calendar. - 5.
+Open your online application at sciencetalentsearch.smapply.org. - 6. 🗆 Request your recommendations right away!
+See page 28. - 7. 🗆 Work on your research report.
+See page 26. - 8.
+C Review common reasons projects fail to quality on page 43 make sure these reasons do not apply to you! - 9.
+Submit by the deadline on Wednesday, November 8, 2023 at 8:00 pm Eastern Time!